Notre Dame: State of the Restoration 5 Years After the Fire | LatestLY

 Fire-prevention features, such as a sprinkler system and compartmentalized sections, are also part of restoration efforts.
 Ongoing work includes finishing the electric and heating systems and restoring the internal furnishings.

+Heat, smoke, soot and extinguishing water affected the church furnishings, but here, too, there was no major damage.

-Whether the fire was caused by a short circuit or a construction worker's cigarette is still unclear.
+Whether the fire was caused by a short circuit or a construction worker's cigarette remains unclear.

 Window restoration in Cologne

-Images of the burning cathedral went around the world.
-They triggered worldwide consternation and a wave of willingness to help.
+Images of the burning cathedral went around the world, triggering worldwide consternation and a wave of willingness to help.

-French donors alone pledged €850 million ($915 million).
-But money and expertise also came from Germany.
-Schock-Werner took over the coordination of German aid.
+French donors alone pledged €850 million ($915 million) to help restore the landmark.
+But money and expertise also came from Germany, with Schock-Werner taking over the coordination of German aid.

-In the glass workshop of the Kölner Dombauhütte, they were first freed from toxic lead dust in a decontamination chamber.
-The restorers then cleaned the window panes, glued cracks in the glass, soldered fractures in the lead mesh, renewed the edge lead and recemented the outer sides of the window panels.
+In the glass workshop in Cologne, they were first freed from toxic lead dust in a decontamination chamber.
+The restorers then cleaned the window panes, glued cracks in the glass, soldered fractures in the lead mesh, renewed the edge lead and re-cemented the outer sides of the window panels.
 The restored "Cologne" windows were reinstalled in 2023.

 Sensational find after the fire